Sleep: How Does Screen Time Affect Sleep Quality?

 Use Night Mode or Blue Light Filters

-Most devices now include settings that reduce blue light exposure.
-Although not perfect, these adjustments can lessen the impact of screen use in the evening.
+Although not perfect, these adjustments may lessen the impact of screen use in the evening.

 Be Mindful of Evening Content